NEONScience/NEON-Data-Skills/_posts/2014-11-05-R-Hierarchical-Data-Format-HDF5.md

 authors: Ted Hart - Adapted from Software Carpentry Materials by Leah A. Wasser
 categories: [Hierarchical Data Formats] tags : []
-description: "This activity will Introduce the HDF5 file format.."
+description: "Learn more about the HDF5 file format by creating a file from scratch in R. Explore an existing file and plot some data."
 code1:
 image:
-  feature: textur2_FieldWork.jpg
+  feature: hierarchy_folder_purple.png
-  credit: Ordway Swisher Biological Station, NEON, thx to Courtney Meier
+  credit: The Artistry of Colin Williams, NEON
   creditlink: http://www.neoninc.org
 permalink: /HDF5/HDF5-In-R/
 ---

 <section id="table-of-contents" class="toc">
   <header>
     <h3 >Contents</h3>